atomap-dev/atomap/doc/finding_atom_lattices.rst

 After fitting a 2D-Gaussian to each atomic column a variety of structural information can be extracted: such as the distance between atoms and monolayers, and ellipticity.
 This will be dealt with in the :ref:`analysing_atom_lattices` tutorial.

-If want to analyse many images of the same atomic structure, the process can be made more automatic by using process parameters.
-This is outlined in :ref:`automation`.

 A simple cubic structure
 ========================